jpchip/stickytable/README.md

 ## Exceptions

-Throws exception if target element is not a table.
+* If target element is not a table.
+* If plugin has not been initialised when calling a method
+* If method is private
+* If method does not exist

 ## Source